Unique and surprising narrative twists in the Gospel of LukeWritten by Subby Szterszky

 Luke was an educated Greek physician, a friend of the Apostle Paul and a member of his ministry team.
 He’s the only non-Jewish author of Scripture and his Greek is among the most articulate in the New Testament.

-As a gentile, Luke had a special concern for outsiders, foreigners and women.
+As a gentile, Luke had a concern for outsiders, foreigners and women.
 Inspired by the Holy Spirit, he included details that would’ve subverted the assumptions of his original audience, even scandalized some of them.
 This is especially so in his record of the events surrounding Jesus’ death and resurrection, and it’s no accident.
 These narrative twists grab the reader’s interest and give Luke’s account the ring of truth.
-After all, who’d make up such a story and then try to pass it off as history?
+After all, who’d make up such a story and try to pass it off as history?

 Grace and respect for social outcasts